CIF Sectional Cross-County Team

 Division V Girls

-Important note: Each week's rankings are based on results from the entire season based on the belief that full varsity rosters are intact for each school.
+based on the belief that full varsity rosters are intact for each school.

-Rk School, City (Previous weeks, from first week to most recent)
+School, City (Previous weeks, from first week to most recent)

 1. Chadwick, Palos Verdes Estates (3-3-3-3-3-3)